 However, the most famous myth involving Cerberus possibly pertains to the last of the Twelve Labors of Hercules.
 In this story, the hero Hercules (or Heracles) managed to beat the monstrous guard dog by putting the latter’s head into a stranglehold (other myths mention how Hercules used his club or a large stone).
 Consequently, Cerberus passed out and was bound by adamant (archaic diamond) chains and unceremoniously dragged to the surface.

 Relatively obscure when it comes to popular aspects of Greek mythology, Cercopes (or Kerkopes) were designated as mischievous monkey-like mythical beings that hailed from the forests of Thermopylae or Euboea.
-They were said to be the offsprings of Titan Okeanos (Oceanus) and mortal Theia.
+They were said to be the offspring of Titan Okeanos (Oceanus) and mortal Theia.

 In most myths, the Cercopes are presented as knavish folks who are prone to stealing and cheating.
 For example, in the Bibliotheca of Pseudo-Apollodorus, the two brothers (of Cercopes background) stole the weapons of Hercules in Lydia.
 After discovering the foul deed, Hercules tied them to a shoulder pole with their faces pointing downwards.